Fine Tuning#

 Step 1: Preparing the model#

-We download the weights of a MobileNetV3 model pre-trained on ImageNet and instanciate the custom model we defined earlier.
+We download the weights of a pre-trained MobileNetV3 model and instantiate the model defined earlier.

 weights = MobileNet_V3_Large_Weights.DEFAULT